ziirish/burp-ui/docs/buiagent.rst

     front:~$ python path/to/burp-ui.py -c path/to/burpui.cfg

 This example uses three servers.
-You then only need to point your brother to http://front:5000/ for instance, and the `Burp-UI`_ instance will *proxify* the requests to the two agents for you.
+You then only need to point your browser to http://front:5000/ for instance, and the `Burp-UI`_ instance will *proxify* the requests to the two agents for you.